RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Types of Events Recorded

-All security auditing capabilities of CA operating system and CA applications required by this CP must be enabled during installation.
+All security auditing capabilities of CA operating system and CA applications required by this CP (including the KRS) must be enabled during installation.
 At a minimum, each audit record must include the following (either recorded automatically or manually for each auditable event):

 - The type of event;